planettelex/jquery-linkify/README.md

 ##### Step 3

-Add the JavaScript to your page to hook up jQuery Linkify to your container:
+Add the JavaScript to linkify the text in the HTML container:

     <script type="text/javascript">
         $(function () {